astropy/astropy-APEs/APE2.rst

 than every six months.
 Six months should be considered both the maximum and the default timeline, but a *shorter* time between releases is allowable, if the community agrees it is worthwhile.
-When/if this happens, the subsequent major release should be timed such that is at least two years after the last major release, even though that may mean there are more than 3 releases between the major releases.
+When/if this happens, the subsequent major release should be timed such that is at least one year after the last major release, even though that may mean there are more than one minor release between the major releases.

 For example, if a new feature is perceived by the Astropy developer community as being of great importance, and is completed only three months after the v6.0.0 release, a v6.1.0 release could occur at that time.
 Once that release has completed, the release clock is "reset", so v6.2.0 would be released six months after v6.1.0, even though it is not yet 12 months after v6.0.0.
-The next two releases would then be v6.3.0 and v6.4.0, because v6.4.0 would only be 21 months after v6.0.0. v7.0.0 would then either come three months or six months later, depending on how much work is planned to be new in v7.0.0.
+The next release could then be v7.0.0 three or more months after v6.2.0, or could also be another minor release.

 Releases and backwards compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^